claranet/spryker-base/README.md

 # FAQ

+## How to handle private repositories?

+In case your PHP or Node depdencies need to be pulled from a private repository, you just need to provide a `~/.netrc`.
+This file will be automatically detected and temporarily as docker build arg injected into the transient build container, used by git for cloning the appropriate repositories, and afterwards wiped off the resuilting layer right before the layer will be closed.

+The format for the `$HOME/.netrc` is as follows:

+    machine git.company.local
+    login my_user_name
+    password my_private_token

+The `docker/run.sh` script of the shop repository - as long its been generated from this `./shop` subdir or forked from the `claranet/spryker-demoshop` - takes care of the rest.

+In order to take effect all the given dependencies must be either given as HTTP url or they getting transformed via `git config --global "url.https://".insteadof "git://git@` which has been already prepared by this image.
+If you want to add more specific rule, create a build script in the dependency layer which gets executed prior to the dependency resolution
+process:

+    vi docker/build.d/deps/300_private_repo_override.sh
+    #!/bin/sh
+    sectionText "Diverting git transport from SSH to HTTPS: https://git.company.local" git config --global "url.https://git.company.local/".insteadof "git@git.company.local:"
+    git config --global "url.https://git.company.local".insteadof "ssh://git@git.company.local"

+Since git urls can be given in a arbitrary combination, this is in some circumstances necessary.

 ## Where to find logs

 In the yves/zed instance(s) you can find nginx, php-fpm and application logs within */data/logs/*